PREAMBLE AND SUMMARY

 2.2.2.
 Plant upgrading, plant life management and licence renewals

-In 2018, Eletronuclear created an organizational structure to implement the Angra 1 Life Extension Program, one of the company’s priorities in the coming years.
+In 2018, Eletronuclear created an organizational structure to implement the Angra 1 Life Extension Programme, one of the company’s priorities in the coming years.
 The purpose of this new structure is to accelerate and integrate the activities carried out so far by several areas of the company.
-As part of this work, Angra 1 received a Pre-SALTO mission (Safety Aspects of Long Term Operation), composed of experts from the IAEA, which evaluated the unit’s life extension programme.
-The plant’s operating license expires in 2024, and Eletronuclear has already commenced work to renew the Angra 1 NPP current licence with the CNEN.
+As part of this work, in 2018 Angra 1 received a Pre-SALTO mission (Safety Aspects of Long Term Operation), composed of experts from the IAEA, which evaluated the unit’s life extension programme.

 2.2.3.
 Permanent shutdown and decommissioning processes